aerospaceresearch/orbitdeterminator/testcases/Alexandros code/Readme.md

 * golay_filter.py

-uses Scipy library and the Savintzky - Golay filter to smooth the initial data set (orbit.csv) Important! the window variable needs to be around len(data_set) / 4 Example : the points of the data set are 200 then the window needs to be around 200 / 4 = 50 but it can only be an odd number so 51
+uses Scipy library and the Savintzky - Golay filter to smooth the initial data set (orbit.csv).
+Important! the window variable needs to be around len(data_set) / 8.
+Example : the points of the data set are 200 then the window needs to be around 200 / 8 = 25 and it can only be an odd number so 25 is fine.
-The odd number restriction comes from the Scipy documentation
+The odd number restriction comes from the Scipy documentation.